Palm springs, wa

 Mining at the Butchers Creek mine ceased amid historically low gold prices in the late 1990s and there has been little to no modern exploration since that time.

-Meteoric is to commence in August 2020 a Stage 1 6,500m drilling program at Butchers Creek targeting high grade mineralisation below the shallow open pit at depth and down plunge to the south.
+Meteoric has commenced a 6,500m drilling program at Butchers Creek in Stage 1, targeting high-grade mineralisation below the shallow open pit at depth and down plunge to the south.

 Historic drilling beneath the shallow Butchers Creek mine indicates substantial ore zones beneath the pit floor including both thick mineralised envelopes and narrower, very high‐grade zones, with significant intercepts within unmined zones below the base of the open pit including: